Kagamma/evil-script/docs/built-in functions.md

 `coroutine_terminate(pasobject)`
 - Set the `terminated` flag of the coroutine to `true`.

-`coroutine_is_executing(pasobject): boolean`
+`coroutine_is_running(pasobject): boolean`
-- Returns `true` if the coroutine is executing.
+- Returns `true` if the coroutine is running.
 Useful to detect if a function is executing inside a coroutine.

 ## Datetime
 `ticks(): number`